Skip to main content

 Adidas Backpack - Foundation V

-I needed a general purpose backpack to slot between my casual Jansport and my Dakine hiking bag.
+I needed a general-purpose backpack that could fit between my casual Jansport and my Dakine hiking bag.
+After considering my requirements, I settled on the Adidas Foundation V. Here’s my breakdown of the experience.

 • Black color